VirtusLab/graphbuddy/README.md

 5. Find path (two connected dots icon) - opens up a modal that allows you to select two nodes and it highlights the path between these two nodes.
 6. Refresh graph (refresh icon) - refresh graph by redrawing all nodes and edges.
 7. Network config (gears icon) - opens up a modal that allows you to customize network filtering options.

+### Context menu in Code Editor

+Context menu in Code Editor (right click), after Graph Buddy installation, will have two additional options:

+1. `Graph Buddy: Graph for Symbol` - it will draw the Semantic Code Graph for selected symbol (please try out for example on class name).
+2. `Graph Buddy: Graph for File` - it will draw the Semantic Code Graph for given file (if the file is huge, contains a lot of nodes, it may take a while).
+3. *Intellij, only on `.sql` files in `.graphbuddy` folder, `Graph Buddy: Run on Graph` - you can select the query and run it on Graph Board (it will remove the currently visible graph).

 ### Advanced queries (very much experimental)